maxwelloduor/Python-Project/Mall Customer-Segmentation and Clustering/README.md

 Our aim is to cluster the given dataset into distinct target market groups and analyze the obtained target groups.This is in a bid to gain insight on target markets that may potentially lead to increased product sales at the mall when advertised to.

-We shall carry out my analysis using the 'Python Programming Language' on the Jupyter Notebook IDE.
+We shall carry out our analysis using the 'Python Programming Language' on the Jupyter Notebook IDE.

 ## Dataset Overview
 The dataset is aquired from kaggle and the link is given below :